Zechariah 14 Fulfilled–including the Literal splitting of the Mount of Olives!

 Before them [an invading army] the earth shakes, the heavens tremble, the sun and moon are darkened, and the stars no longer shine.
 The Lord thunders at the head of his army; his forces are beyond number, and mighty is the army that obeys his command.
 The day of the Lord is great; it is dreadful.
 Who can endure it [emphasis mine]?

-At the coming of the Lord the sun, moon and stars are darkened according to Joel 2:10.
-As stated above, the presence of God on the clouds of heaven is typically marked by a great thunderstorm.
-This great thunderstorm also explains why “the sun and moon are darkened, and the stars no longer shine” at the coming of the Lord in Joel 2:10.
-The dark storm clouds of the Glory Cloud also darken the sun, moon and stars in v.
-10. This fact is explicitly stated in Ezekiel 32:7-9:
+At the coming of the Lord the sun, moon and stars are darkened as stated in Joel 2:10.
+As mentioned above, the presence of God on the clouds of heaven is often marked by a great thunderstorm.
+It is the thick cloud cover of this great thunderstorm that accounts for how “the sun and moon are darkened, and the stars no longer shine” at the coming of the Lord in Joel 2:10.
+The dark storm clouds of the Glory Cloud darken the sun, moon and stars in Joel 2:10 as is made explicit in Ezekiel 32:7-9:

 When I snuff you out, I will cover the heavens and darken their stars; I will cover the sun with a cloud, and the moon will not give its light.
 All the shining lights in the heavens I will darken over you; I will bring darkness over your land, declares the Sovereign Lord.
 I will trouble the hearts of many peoples when I bring about your destruction among the nations, among lands you have not known.

 Ezekiel 32:7 was fulfilled in the sixth century B.C. during the conquest of Egypt by the Babylonians.
-Notice that at this time the sun, moon and stars are darkened by cloud cover.
-It is these clouds; the Glory Cloud, indicative of the spiritual presence of God on the clouds; that darken the sun, moon and starts in Ezekiel 32:7-9 as well as in Zechariah 14:6.
+Notice that at this time the sun, moon and stars were darkened because they were obscured by cloud cover.
+It is these clouds; the Glory Cloud, indicative of the spiritual presence of God on the clouds; that darken the sun, moon and stars in Ezekiel 32:7-9 as well as in Zechariah 14:6.

 8 On that day living water will flow out from Jerusalem, half to the eastern sea and half to the western sea, in summer and in winter.
 9 The LORD will be king over the whole earth.
 On that day there will be one LORD, and his name the only name.